dekkofilms/git_analogy/README.md

 Multiple writers working on different articles that all have to fit into the paper Communicating with writers (changes needed, new articles to be written) === tracking Editor has full control over the project -- will reject unwanted changes -- writers don't automatically get their articles added to the final

+This is the change that I'm requesting to make. boom.